meteorhacks/cluster/README.md

 console.log("here is list of", packagesFromMeteorHacks);
 ~~~

-In the above, you can see how we can made an connection to the "search" service from the "web" service.
+In the above example, you can see how we made a connection to the "search" service from the "web" service.

-We've also allowed client's to directly connect to the search service from the browser (or from cordova apps).
-That's has been done with:
+We've also allowed clients t. connect directly to the search service from the browser (or from cordova apps).
+That was done with a single line:

 ~~~js
 Cluster.allowPublicAccess("search");
 ~~~

-Then you can access "search" service from the client side of "web" service as shown below:
+This way, you can access the "search" service from the client side of the "web" service as shown below:

 ~~~js
 var searchConn = Cluster.discoverConnection("search");